maxxk/programming-languages/presentations/12-IR-DSL.md

 }
 ```

-selectors language is reused in JavaScript (in jQuery library and document.querySelector function)
+Selectors language is reused in JavaScript (initially reimplemented in jQuery library, in HTML5 actually reused by document.querySelector function).

+# Language composition
-- some well-designed programming libraries usually are some kind of embedded DSLs
+- some well-designed programming libraries usually provide some kind of embedded DSLs

 ```python
 from django.db.models import F, Sum, Value as V